microsoft/glue/README.md

 --do_scoring            Text to speech using Microsoft Speech API
 ```

-1. Make sure your conda environment is activated, otherwise do by <br>`conda activate ba`
+1. Make sure your conda environment is activated, otherwise do by <br>`conda activate txttools`
 1. Put your tab-delimited scoring file into the `input` folder of the repository and make sure that it has the columns `intent` and `text`.
 Otherwise, the script will not find the correct values.
 1. Execute the following command:<br>
 `python code/speechTools.py --input input/scoringfile.txt --do_scoring`<br>